The CDC, WHO, and state health departments

 Erlanger Health System is currently under a limited Hospital and Clinic Patient visitation policy.

 The revised policy will be in place until the transmission of COVID-19 is no longer perceived as a threat to patients, staff, and the community.

-The decision to limit visitors was made after careful consideration of policies recently put in place at area schools, venues, and other health systems to prevent the spread of COVID-19.
+The decision to resume normal visiting hours was made after careful consideration of policies recently put in place at area schools, venues, and other health systems to prevent the spread of COVID-19.